microsoft/pxt/docs/defining-blocks.md

 This allows the blocks in the `Gizmo` class to appear together with the other blocks in the `Widgets` namespace in the editor.
 Notice also, that the `color` for the class is set to match the color of the `Widgets` blocks.

 In this example, the `Gizmo` class from before is placed outside of the `Widgets` namespace.
-Also, the `setActive` method is turned into a block so it appears along with other blocks in `Widgets`.
+Also, the `setInactive` method is turned into a block so it appears along with other blocks in `Widgets`.

 ```typescript
 //% blockNamespace=Widgets color="#FF8000"